mendix/docs/content/appstore/modules/encryption.md

 ### 2.1 Typical Use Cases

-The typical usage scenario is when a project/module consumes a service where a user name and password are required, you can store the password in an encrpyted way in the database.
+The typical usage scenario is when a project/module consumes a service where a user name and password are required, you can store the password in an encrypted way in the database.

 ### 2.2 Limitations